telerik/fiddler-jam-docs/extension/capture-options.md

 ## Security concerns

-Capturing all outgoing and incoming traffic for the current tab might expose sensitive and/or confidential data.
+Capturing all outgoing and incoming traffic for the current tab might expose sensitive or confidential data.
 Always consider the security aspect before sharing a recorded log.
 Learn more about [the security details when working with Fiddler Jam]({%slug fj-security%}).